artylope/liebling-modified/README.md

+# Liebling Modified

+modify liebling https://github.com/eddiesigner/liebling to suit my portfolio site needs. to look like atylope-jekyll

+homepage to display posts with tag "works" playground to display posts with tag "playgroud" blog to display posts with tag "blog" styling modifications to make it look like artylope remove all the extra stuff that I don't need (e.g. author avatars)

 # Liebling

 Liebling is a beautiful and clean Ghost theme that is easy and comfortable to use. **It's free** and you can use it for any kind of content you might have.
 Now with dark mode 🌓!